Skip to content

 Notes

-Make-Ahead: The tacos are meant to be eaten right away but you can make them up to 30 minutes ahead of time and keep them warm covered in foil at the lowest temperature in the oven.
+Make-Ahead: The tacos are meant to be eaten right away, but you can make them up to 30 minutes ahead of time and keep them warm covered in foil at the lowest temperature in the oven.

 How to Reheat: Place the desired amount of beef in its liquid, or consomé, in a medium-size pot and heat over low heat until hot.
 You can also heat in the microwave until hot.

 There should be enough fat on the top of the consomé when you dip the tortilla in there to brown it while cooking in the pan.
-If there is not, add a little oil or butter to the pan first.
+If not, add a little oil or butter to the pan first.

 Nutrition